arfc/transition-scenarios/README.md

 ### reactor_template.xml.in
 Jinja template for the reactor section of the cyclus input file.

-### reactor_mox_template.xml.in
-Jinja tempalte for reactors that use mox

 ### deployinst_template.xml.in
 Jinja template for the individual region prototype of the cyclus input file.

-### region_output_template.xml.in
+### inclusions_template.xml.in
-Jinja template for the region section of the cylcus input file.
+Jinja template for the reactor input files to include in the simulation

-Grouped region prototypes will be rendered into this file.

 ## Database Folder